gwax/www-gwax/posts/2004/03/word-banter.rst

-One might point and say that my fondness for the word pleasant is transient and will pass soon; history will likely show that to be an accurate predicition.
+One might point and say that my fondness for the word pleasant is transient and will pass soon; history will likely show that to be an accurate prediction.
 My fondness for specific words is often a transient thing, but it is often the case that I keep coming back to a select few over and over again.
 As to what the choice words that I keep returning to are, I can only give a few examples and time will tell on